jigardave8/Notez/README.md

 ## License

-"Watch OS Notes" is released under the MIT license.
+"Notez" is released under the MIT license.
 See [LICENSE](mit) for details.

 [https://github.com/jigardave8](/)